2025–26 Panathinaikos F.C. season

-The 2025–26 season is the 118th season since the club’s founding and the 67th consecutive season in the top flight of Greek football.
-Panathinaikos is participating in the Greek Super League, the Greek Cup, and the Europa League having been eliminated in the second qualifying round of the UEFA Champions League.
-They play their domestic home matches at the Leoforos Alexandras Stadium, while all European home matches are held at the Athens Olympic Stadium.
-The season runs from 1 July 2025 to 30 June 2026.
+The 2025–26 season was the 118th season since the club's founding and the 67th consecutive season in the top flight of Greek football.
+Panathinaikos participated in the Greek Super League, the Greek Cup, and the Europa League having been eliminated in the second qualifying round of the UEFA Champions League.
+They played their domestic home matches at the Leoforos Alexandras Stadium, while all European home matches were held at the Athens Olympic Stadium.
+The season ran from 1 July 2025 to 30 June 2026.